If you’re already a Hitchhiker, log in to access this content.

 User Groups should reflect a tier of approvals needed.
 If you only have one team reviewing approvals, you only need one group.
 But, if you have multiple teams that need to review requests, you should create separate user groups for each.
 User Groups are not required, but can help you manage suggestions, and split up assignments across multiple users, as pending suggested edits can be assigned to individual users, or a group of users.
 We recommend using User Groups if you want to further restrict who should be able to approve suggestions.

-In Account Settings > User Groups, you have two options for adding groups:
+In Account Settings > User Management, you have two options for adding groups:

 - Add each group manually by clicking “Add Single Group”